China International Development Cooperation Agency

-The China International Development Cooperation Agency (CIDCA), branded as China Aid, is the foreign aid and international development agency of China.
+The China International Development Cooperation Agency (CIDCA), branded as China Aid, is the foreign aid and international development agency of the People's Republic of China (PRC).
 It is a deputy ministerial-level agency affiliated with the State Council.
 Its headquarters are in Dongcheng, Beijing.

 History

 On 17 March 2018, the first session of the 13th National People's Congress adopted a plan as part of the deepening the reform of the Party and state institutions that stipulated the creation of CIDCA.
 On 18 April 2018, the CIDCA held an unveiling ceremony at which director of the Central Foreign Affairs Commission Offıce Yang Jiechi and Minister of Foreign Affairs Wang Yi delivered a speech.
 After the unveiling ceremony, the CIDCA held its founding meeting.

 The agency was created to "achieve better coordination and greater impact" of China's aid programs, particularly in support of the Belt and Road Initiative.
 It was formerly the Department of Foreign Aid of the Ministry of Commerce (MOFCOM).

 Former vice foreign minister Luo Zhaohui was appointed CIDCA's director in 2021.

 As of at least 2024, CIDCA has placed greater emphasis on using foreign aid to advance foreign policy objectives as opposed to foreign trade objectives.

+Following the cutbacks and de facto abolition of USAID under the Second Trump administration for much of 2025, multiple analysts speculate that CIDCA could fill in the void on foreign aid while strategically increasing its influence.